(this won best essay about “Luck” on Skirt)

 They placed Mr. Saudi in the back room with his harem.
 This room was built exclusively for the high rollers, the big kahunas, the rich son-of-a-guns.
 This was a room where your meals were served to you while the dealer dealt your cards and the pit bosses breathed their nicotine -coffee breath down the back of your neck like a bad furnace.
 This was a room where, if you desired, you could be fed grapes off the vine like Tiberius.

 He played all seven hands while his harem, all resembling Play Boy Bunnies, intensely watched on.
 He played ten thousand dollars a hand.
-You heard that right, ten thousand dollars.
+You heard that right, ten thousand dollars, thankfully they do have an invoice generator for the customers.
 One sweep of the hand could have purchased a small flat on the island.

 It was exuberating, stimulating, and terrifying all at the same time, and my fingers were sticky and sweaty against the cards.
 My brain was calculating the numbers, patterns, splits and double downs.
 I was so preoccupied, that I second guessed myself, Now what does a ten thousand dollar black jack pay out again?